semperos/clj-webdriver/README.md

-# Selenium-WebDriver Support for Clojure #
+# Clojure API for Selenium-WebDriver #

 This is a Clojure library for driving a web browser using Selenium-WebDriver as the backend.
 For more comprehensive documentation on all of clj-webdriver's features, read the [Github wiki](https://github.com/semperos/clj-webdriver/wiki).
 You can generate documentation locally with `lein doc`.